 What are the benefits of surgery?

-Your septum will be straight which should relieve your symptoms of a blocked nose.
+Your nasal airway will be more open, which should relieve your symptoms of a blocked nose.

 Are there any alternatives to surgery?